-We intend to apply to have our common stock approved for listing on the Nasdaq Global Market under the symbol "LBPH."
+We have applied to list our common stock on the Nasdaq Global Market under the symbol "LBPH."
+Our non-voting common stock will not be listed on any securities exchange.

 The following table shows the underwriting discounts and commissions that we are to pay to the underwriters in connection with this offering.
 These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional shares.